josephxbrick/documentorganizer/README.md

 ## The callout-descriptions group

 The plugin needs to know where you want the description listing for the callouts to appear in the artboard.
 It expects the artboard to contain a group called `<calloutListGroup>` that contains a rectangle called `<calloutGroupRect>`.
+If this group does not exist on an artboard that contains callout markers, the plugin will create it.

 <img src="/readme_images/calloutListGroup.png" width="229">